 Why we like it:

-WE HIGHLY RECOMMEND the HCC StudentSecure international student travel medical insurance plan for all kinds of international students, research grants, visiting professors, and graduate students under age 65, coming to the USA.
+WE HIGHLY RECOMMEND HCC International student insurance for all kinds of international students, research grants, visiting professors, and graduate students under age 65, coming to the USA.
 It exceeds all J1-visa requirements.

 We like that there are four levels to choose from, and that it covers Intercollegiate, interscholastic, intramural, and club sports (on Select and Basic).
 You can also cover premiums monthly.

 HCC has a financial strength rating of AA (Very Strong) by Standard & Poor’s and Fitch Ratings and A+ (Superior) by A.M.
 Best Company so you can count on them.

 Note: Not available to those residing in Canada or Australia at the time of purchase.

 - Excellent for international students coming to the USA